 - Select the Settings button to update the label, ToolTip, display text, and scale for the output results.

 Set summaries on the trace results and set zoom settings.

 - Add an input or output summary item to the summary text.

-- Click the plus button to open the Add Summary Items dialog box.
+- Click the Add input/output count button to open the Add Summary Items dialog box.

-- Click the Inputs/Outputs parameter from the drop-down arrow.
+- Click the Input/Output parameter from the drop-down menu.

-- Select the Operators parameter and Fields parameter based on your desired summary text.
+- Select the Operator parameter and Field parameter based on your desired summary text.